avalanche-foundation/ACPs/ACPs/194-streaming-asynchronous-execution/README.md

 | **Status** | Proposed, Implementable, Activated, Stale ([Discussion](POPULATED BY MAINTAINER, DO NOT SET)) |
 | **Track** | Standards |

-**Note on the preamble:** The `Discussion` link is only needed for ACPs in `Proposed` and `Implementable` status.

 ## Abstract

 Streaming Asynchronous Execution (SAE) decouples consensus and execution by introducing a (theoretically unbounded) transaction queue upon which consensus is performed.
 A concurrent execution stream is responsible for clearing the queue and reporting a delayed state root for recording by later rounds of consensus.
-Validation of transactions to be pushed to the queue is light-weight but guarantees eventual execution.
+Validation of transactions to be pushed to the queue is lightweight but guarantees eventual execution.

 ## Motivation